microsoft/psi-samples/Samples/HelloWorld/README.md

 ## Next steps

 For a more thorough introduction to \\psi, including topics on synchronization, data persistence and replay, and visualization, please see the [Brief Introduction](https://github.com/microsoft/psi/wiki/Brief-Introduction).
-For some slightly more complex (but still quite small) samples involving webcams and microphones, please refer to the cross-platform [SimpleVAD sample](https://github.com/Microsoft/psi-samples/tree/main/Samples/SimpleVoiceActivityDetector) and the WebcamWithAudio samples ([Windows](https://github.com/Microsoft/psi-samples/tree/main/Samples/WebcamWithAudioSample) and [Linux](https://github.com/Microsoft/psi-samples/tree/main/Samples/LinuxWebcamWithAudioSample) versions).
+For some slightly more complex (but still quite small) samples involving capturing and processing video and audio data from webcams and microphones, please refer to the cross-platform [SimpleVAD sample](https://github.com/Microsoft/psi-samples/tree/main/Samples/SimpleVoiceActivityDetector) and the WebcamWithAudio samples ([Windows](https://github.com/Microsoft/psi-samples/tree/main/Samples/WebcamWithAudioSample) and [Linux](https://github.com/Microsoft/psi-samples/tree/main/Samples/LinuxWebcamWithAudioSample) versions).